-Maths - Year groups will specify which time tables should be practised and quick recall achieved by the end of the year.
-Accessing TTRS for short periods of time, regularly throughout the week is an effective way to aid fluency and recall of time tables.
+Maths - Daily practise times tables facts using TT Rockstars and verbal questioning.
+Year groups will specify which time tables should be practised and recall achieved by the end of the year.
+When a child has confident recall of times tables up to 12x12, they should practise recalling the associated division facts.